rwinkhart/sshyp/README.md

 # Known Issues

-Currently, files deleted from a client or server may re-appear if another client that had the same file reconnects and later re-uploads it to the server.
-This will be addressed.

 Currently, if a client is missing folders that exist on the server, the contents of the missing folders will fail to download.
 A temporary workaround is to manually create the folders on the client.
 This will be addressed.